951-579-4096

 5. Before installing new drywall, consider painting the interior wall cavity with mold-resistant paint.

-6. Fit the new piece of drywall into the hole and attach it into the wooden beams using screws and joint compound.
+6. Fit the new piece of drywall into the hole and attach it to the wooden beams using screws and joint compound.

 7. Vacuum the area once again using a HEPA to completely remove molds in the room.